kubevirt/katacoda-scenarios/kubevirt-101/step2.md

 `./virtctl start testvm`{{execute}}

-Now, you can check again the vm status:
+Now, you can check again the vm status, but notice from the output that the VM is not running yet:

 `kubectl get vms`{{execute}}

 Alternatively you can use `kubectl edit vm testvm` to set `.spec.running: true`.

+A VirtualMachine resource contains a VM's definition and status.
+An [instance](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/intro.html) of a running VM has an additional associated resource: a VirtualMachineInstance.

-Once the VM is running you can inspect its status as [instance](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/intro.html) :
+Once the VM is running you can inspect its status:

 ```
 $ kubectl get vmis